hibernationTheory/rodAndCones/rodAndCones/blog/pages/_r_build_scalable_automated_css.md

 ### Review of the talk "Build Scalable, Automated CSS"

+#### tl;dr

+You spend most of your time reading code, so optimize your CSS for readability.
+Use descriptive class names and don't restrict yourself in terms of the character length.
+Don't use element selectors except for reset or sitewide base styling purposes, as you would be trying yourself to a specific element and markup.
+Semantic markup using elements might be unnecessary given the rise of semantic attributes.

+#### Summary

-Below are my impressions and notes from the talk "Build Scalable, Automated CSS" at CSSConf Asia from speaker Christian Lilley.
+Below are my impressions and notes from the talk ["Build Scalable, Automated CSS"](https://www.youtube.com/watch?v=Tk_0qYEFtAY) at CSSConf Asia from speaker Christian Lilley.

 (`$speaker: "Christian Lilley"`)

 In his talk `$speaker` argues that just like your Javascript, your CSS should adhere to some basic programming principles such as the following: